lawalbolaji/withlocals-dashboard/README.md

 ## ⚙️ Getting Started

-> To run this project locally, you need to have Nodejs installed.
+> To run this project locally, you need to have Nodejs version 18.17.0 (lts) installed.
 Please refer to these [instructions](https://nodejs.org/en/download/package-manager) to set up Nodejs if you don't already have it.
 You can run `node --version` to confirm that Nodejs is installed.

 ### 📚 Installation Steps